shjala/savemytpm/readme.md

 This is tool made to conveniently extract [EVE](https://github.com/lf-edge/eve/) volume encryption key from TPM.
 It can extract keys both in plain text format and in an encrypted format suited for inserting into a cloud controller database like [Adam](https://github.com/lf-edge/adam) or [Zedcloud](https://zededa.com/).
 Note the that tool can only extract keys from TPM if the device state (current PCR values) match the original state where key was seald.

 #### Usage
 The tool compiles for Alpine envirnment (EVE's base).
-The `recover-tpm.sh` script has some predefined values to extract keys from specific versions of EVE, but the main tool is flexiable in its usage:
+The `recover-tpm.sh` downloads the arch specific binary and comes with predefined values to extract keys from specific versions of EVE, but the main tool is flexiable in its usage:

 ```text
 $ ./savemytpm --help